 The Consumer Prices Index 12 month rate stands at 3% as of October 2017, with some of the largest contributors to inflation coming from basic needs products.
 For example, food and non-alcoholic beverage prices have risen by 1% between September and October, up 4.1% on the year.
 Weekly average pay increased by just over half that amount since last September.

-This then correlates with the fact that even though the housing market growth is stabilising, less and less people are taking out mortgages.
+This then correlates with the fact that even though the housing market growth is stabilising, fewer people are taking out mortgages.
 In October there were 40,488 loans approved for house purchases, 3% lower than what was recorded in the same month last year.

 So despite the aforementioned policy commitments from the Autumn Budget, which should incentivise people to get on the property ladder, less and less people can afford to put down a deposit and take out a mortgage on a property.